What is Cost of Debt?

 Table of Contents

-Cost of Debt Definition
+- Pre-Tax Cost of Debt Formula

 The cost of debt is the effective interest rate that a company is required to pay on its long-term debt obligations, while also being the minimum required yield expected by lenders to compensate for the potential loss of capital when lending to a borrower.